-} We observe that the ribbon tubes in the image of $\delta$ are endowed with two orientations, we will call these the 1- and 2-dimensional orientations.
-The one dimensional orientation is the direction of the tube as a ``strand'' of the tangle.
+\parpic[r]{ } Ribbon tubes in the image of $\delta$ are directed: where the direction comes from the direction of each tube as a strand of the tangle.
 In other words, each tube has a ``core''\footnote{The core of Lord Voldemort's wand was made of a phoenix feather.}: a distinguished line along the tube, which is oriented as a 1-dimensional manifold.
-Furthermore, the tube as a 2-dimensional surface is oriented as given by $\delta$.
 An example is shown on the right.

-Next we wish to understand the topological meaning of crossing signs.
-Recall that a tube in $\bbR^4$ has a ``filling'': a solid (3-dimensional) cylinder embedded in $\bbR^4$, with boundary the tube, and the 2D orientation of the tube induces an orientation of its filling as a 3-dimensional manifold.
-At a (non-virtual) crossing the core of one tube intersects the filling of another transversely.
-Due to the complementary dimensions, the intersection is a single point, and the 1D orientation of the core along with the 3D orientation of the filling it passes through determines an orientation of the ambient space.
-We say that the crossing is positive if this agrees with the standard orientation of $\bbR^4$, and negative otherwise.
-Hence, there are four types of crossings, given by whether the core of tube A intersects the filling of B or vice versa, and two possible signs in each case.
-In the flying ring interpretation, the 1D orientation of the tube is the direction of the flow of time.
-The 2D and 1D orientations of the tube together induce an orientation of the flying ring which is a cross-section of the tube at each moment.
-Hence, saying ``below'' and ``above'' the ring makes sense, and there are four types of crossings: ring A flies through ring B from below or from above; and ring B flies through ring A from below or from above (cf.~\cite[Exercise~\ref{1-ex:swBn}]{Bar-NatanDancso:WKO1}).
-A crossing is positive if the inner ring comes from below, and negative otherwise.
+Note that there are in fact four types (non-virtual) of crossings, given by whether the core of tube A intersects the filling of B or vice versa, and two possible directions in each case.
+In the flying ring interpretation, the orientation of the tube is the direction of the flow of time, and the four types of crossings represent: ring A flies through ring B from below or from above; and ring B flies through ring A from ``below'' or from ``above'' (cf.~\cite[Exercise~\ref{1-ex:swBn}]{Bar-NatanDancso:WKO1}).
+The two crossings not shown as generators are given by conjugating the classical crossing with virtual crossings, as in the bottom row of Figure~\ref{fig:BandCrossings}.